Eclipse Foundation Development Process

 A Project is not strictly required to make use of all the resources made available; a Project might, for example, opt to not maintain a source code repository.
 Such a Project might operate as an organizational unit, or container, for several Subprojects.
 Similarly, a Project might opt to provide a consolidated website, build and/or download site for its Subprojects (the Subprojects would then not require those resources for themselves).

 Namespaces are assigned to a Project by the EMO.
 All Project source code must be organized in the assigned namespaces and Projects can only Release code under their own namespace (that is, they cannot infringe on another Eclipse Project’s namespace).
-Projects should work with their PMCs and the EMO to request exceptions to this rule, and with their mentors and PMC if there are questions regarding the use of the namespace.

 Projects are the level of communication with the larger Eclipse community and Ecosystem.
 Projects may either have their own communications (website, mailing lists, forums/newsgroups, etc) or they may be part of a parent Project’s communications (website, mailing list, forums/newsgroups, etc).
 In either case, the Project is required to maintain an open and public communication channel with the Eclipse community including, but not limited to, Project plans, schedules, and design discussions.